BryanLunduke/DoesItAgeVerify/README.md

 ### Operating Systems Not Implementing Age Verification

-The developers or publishers of these open source Operating Systems have decided to not implement Age Verification, or are currently restricting access in regions with Age Verification laws.
+The developers or publishers of these Operating Systems have decided to not implement Age Verification, or are currently restricting access in regions with Age Verification laws.

 | &nbsp; | Operating System | Notes |
 | - | - | - |